More than Drilling: 5 Types of Appropriate Water Technology

 When water is located deep below the land surface (more than 100 feet) and access roads are available, we mobilize a drill rig.
 Drilled wells are also lined, capped, and equipped with a hand pump.
 Drilling depth typically range from 100 to 400 feet, depending on the location.

 Naturally flowing spring water can be captured and directed to a tap or piped system, protecting it from contamination.
-This is a very low-tech solution that can last a long time when constructed properly.
+This is often a low-tech solution that can last a long time when constructed properly.

 Before developing any new water sources in a region, Lifewater first works with communities to rehabilitate existing sources.
 Repairing an existing source is often much more cost effective than constructing a new one, and when done properly and professionally, can serve a community well.
 By fixing water points that have fallen into disrepair, we can help multiply the impact in hard-to-reach communities.